Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees: Introduction

 While there are constant-time formulae for the expectation of $\VD{\Ftree}$ in unconstrained arrangements (Equation \ref{eq:ExpeDUnconstrained:closed_form}), a procedure to calculate the expected value of $\VD{\Ftree}$ under projectivity is not forthcoming.
 Our primary goal is to improve the calculation of the expected sum of edge lengths in uniformly random projective arrangements with respect to the Monte Carlo method or random sampling method put forward by \citet{Gildea2007a}.
-Such a widely used procedure \cite{Park2009a,Futrell2015a,Kramer2021a} estimates the expectation of $D$ of an $n$-vertex tree with an error that is negatively correlated with $Z$, the amount of arrangements sampled, while its cost is directly proportional to that amount, that is $\bigO{Zn}$.
+Such a widely used procedure \cite{Park2009a,Futrell2015a,Kramer2021a} estimates the expectation of $D$ of an $n$-vertex tree with an error that is negatively correlated with $\numsamples$, the amount of arrangements sampled, while its cost is directly proportional to that amount, that is $\bigO{\numsamples n}$.
+This raises the question of what would the minimum value of $\numsamples$ be to obtain accurate-enough estimations of the expectation of $\VD{\Ftree}$ in projective arrangements.
+In recent research \cite{Futrell2015a,Kramer2021a}, $\numsamples=10,\numsamples=100$ were used.
+Here we demonstrate that there is no need to answer this question since we provide formulae to calculate its exact value.

 We improve upon these techniques by providing closed-form formulae for the expected value of $\VD{\Rtree}$ in uniformly random projective arrangements of $\Rtree$ that can be evaluated in $\bigO{n}$-time.
-More formally, our goal in this article is to find closed-form formulae for $\ExpeDProj$, the expectation of the random variable $\VD{\Rtree}$ conditioned to the set of projective arrangements.
+More formally, our goal in this article is to find closed-form formulae for $\ExpeDProj$, the expectation of the random variable $\VD{\Rtree}$ conditioned to the set of projective arrangements, where the subscript `pr' indicates `projective linear arrangement'.
+Notice that $\ExpeDUnc$ in Equation \ref{eq:ExpeDUnconstrained:closed_form} has no subscript to indicate {\em unconstrained linear arrangement}.
+An unconstrained linear arrangement is one of the $n!$ possible orderings. $\ExpeDProj$ is a widely used random baseline for research on Dependency Distance Minimization \cite{Park2009a,Gildea2010a,Futrell2015a,Kramer2021a}.

 The structure of this article is the following.
 We first derive, in Section \ref{sec:exp_D}, an arithmetic expression for $\ExpeDProj$, given by \begin{theorem} Let $\Rtree=(V,E;\Root)$ be a tree rooted at $\Root\in V$.
 The expected sum of edge lengths $\VD{\Rtree}$ conditioned to uniformly random projective arrangements is